Changing your overseas-born child's name before they turn 18

 If your child was born overseas, you must provide:

-• certified proof of ID for both registered parents (read the rules below if you are a single parent or legal guardian)
+• certified proof of ID for both registered parents (read the rules below if you are a single parent or have legal parental responsibility)

 • a certified copy of your child's birth certificate—if you can’t get one, we may accept other evidence of their birth (more about this below)